mycolaos/mycolaos.github.io-old/blog/_posts/2023/2023-12-27-insights-on-a-philosophy-of-software-design-by-john-ousterhout.md

 they're necessary, like when you try to read a file that doesn't exist.
 But we should use error messages only when they're really important.

 In general, it's better not to check for errors in every single operation.
-I Catching syntax is clumsy while checking the return value is much simpler.
+Catching syntax is clumsy while checking the return value is much simpler.
 But sometimes, you do need to throw an error.
 So, it's important to think carefully about when it's truly needed.